Explorer 41

-Explorer 41, also called as IMP-G and IMP-5, was a NASA satellite launched as part of Explorer program.
-Explorer 41 as launched on 21 June 1969 on Vandenberg AFB, California, with a Thor-Delta E1 launch vehicle.
+Explorer 41, also called IMP-G and IMP-5, was a NASA satellite launched as part of the Explorers program.
+Explorer 41 launched on 21 June 1969 from Vandenberg AFB, California, with a Thor-Delta E1 launch vehicle.
 Explorer 41 was the seventh satellite launched as part of the overall Interplanetary Monitoring Platform series, though it received the post-launch designation "IMP-5" because two previous flights had used the "AIMP" ("Anchored IMP") designation instead.
 It was preceded by the second of those flights, Explorer 35 ([A]IMP-E / AIMP-2), launched in July 1967.
 Its predecessor in the strict IMP series of launches was Explorer 34, launched in May 1967, which shared a similar design to Explorer 41.
-The next launch was of an IMP satellite was Explorer 43 (IMP-I / IMP-6) in 1971.
+The next launch of an IMP satellite was Explorer 43 (IMP-I / IMP-6) in 1971.

 Spacecraft and mission

 Explorer 41 (IMP-G) was a spin-stabilized satellite placed into a high-inclination, highly elliptical orbit to measure energetic particles, magnetic fields, and plasma in cislunar space.
 The line of apsides and the satellite spin vector were within a few degrees of being parallel and normal, respectively, to the ecliptic plane.
 Initial local time of apogee was about 13:00 hours.
 Initial satellite spin rate was 27.5 rpm.
 The basic telemetry sequence was 20.48-seconds.
 Data transmission was nearly 100% for the spacecraft life except for the interval from 15 November 1971 to 1 February 1972, when data acquisition was limited to the vicinity of the magnetotail neutral sheet.